mia-platform/integration-connector-agent/docs/sources/40_azure_activity_log_event_hub.md

 }
 ```

-## Authentication
+## Single Authentication

-In addition to these settings to allow the application to authenticate to the Microsoft Azure subscription at least
+In addition to these settings to allow the application to authenticate to the Microsoft Azure subscription you can set
-these environment variables are needed:
+the following environment varibales instead of the equivalent source configuration:

 - `AZURE_TENANT_ID`: The tenant ID of the Azure Entra ID where the entity used to authenticate is located inside
   the subscription
 - `AZURE_CLIENT_ID`: The client ID of the entity used to authenticate
 - `AZURE_CLIENT_SECRET`: The client secret of the entity used to authenticate

+The values set in the configuration block will take precendece over the env variables.